BurakErguvn/blockchain-sim/README_EN.md

 1. **Normal Transaction Flow**:
    - A validator is selected and adds a new transaction
+   - The transaction is digitally signed and verified
    - Block mining is performed and added to the chain
    - The validator's authority is revoked